ExcelTitan/exceltitan.github.io/_posts/vba/2019-08-09-paste-values-with-vba-with-a-keyboard-shortcut.md

 ![paste-values-img4](/imgs/paste-values/paste-values-img4.png)

 We want to copy and paste the values from the table into Excel.
-If we copy the table from word and paste it normally, using `Ctrl+v`, Excel will again try to outsmart you by pasting the format, ugly border and all, into Excel.
+If we copy the table from word and paste it normally, using <span style="background-color: #F2F2F2">Ctrl+v</span>, Excel will again try to outsmart you by pasting the format, ugly border and all, into Excel.
 You’ll be left with something rather hideous, like this:

 ![paste-values-img5](/imgs/paste-values/paste-values-img5.png)

-Now we want to do the same thing, but instead of pasting with `Ctrl+v`, we want to paste using the macro.
+Now we want to do the same thing, but instead of pasting with <span style="background-color: #F2F2F2">Ctrl+v</span>, we want to paste using the macro.
 Just like earlier, the PasteValues macro will attempt to paste the contents of your clipboard as values only.
 Since the contents of your clipboard didn’t originate from Excel, this would normally produce an error.
-However, since we've bypassed the errors using the `On Error Resume Next` code, it tries the second method of pasting.
+However, since we've bypassed the errors using the <span style="background-color: #F2F2F2">On Error Resume Next</span> code, it tries the second method of pasting.
 This time, the second method, which pastes with unformatted text, works perfectly.
 No error is generated and you’re left with clean, unformatted, values pasted into Excel:

 ![paste-values-img6](/imgs/paste-values/paste-values-img6.png)